yumietzk/project-tracker/README.md

 A project tracker app built with MERN stack (Mongo DB, Express, React JS, Node.js).
 I used Firebase for user authentication.
 After users log in, they can create a new project and manage it.
-This app allows users to show and manage all projects by status, all tasks and due dates of each projects for time management.
+This app allows users to show and manage all projects by status and all tasks and due dates of each project for time management.

 ### To log in
 Use below login email and password, or sign in as a new user.